-Committee: Finance

-Testimony on: SB65 - "Renewable Energy Portfolio Standard - Qualifying Biomass"
+Committee:Economic MattersTestimony on:HB875 - "Renewable Energy Portfolio Standard - Qualifying Biomass"Position:FavorableHearing Date:February 18, 2021

-Position: Favorable

-Hearing Date: January 21, 2021

-The Maryland Sierra Club submits this testimony in support of SB65, a bill to promote clean renewable energy by removing black liquor from the Renewable Portfolio Standard (RPS).
-The Sierra Club has long opposed inclusion of black liquor in the RPS, as well as other combustion-based sources, and has supported the prioritization in the RPS of new, clean renewable energy resources like wind and solar.
+The Maryland Sierra Club urges a favorable report on HB875, a bill to promote clean renewable energy by removing black liquor from the Renewable Portfolio Standard (RPS).
+The RPS should focus on new, clean renewable energy resources like wind and solar.
+The Sierra Club has long opposed inclusion of black liquor in the RPS.
+We also support removing other combustion-based sources from the RPS, and thus urge the Committee to also favorably report HB332 to remove incineration.

 Black liquor is a tarry, carbon-rich and harmful byproduct of the pulp and paper industry.
-It emits climate-disrupting CO2 and other pollutants, including sulfur dioxide, arsenic and lead which cause serious damage to our climate and our residents' health.
+It emits climate-disrupting CO_2 and other pollutants, including sulfur dioxide, arsenic and lead which cause serious damage to our climate and our residents' health.